rahul-vartak-2016/gitchat/README.md

 # README #

 Hello!
 This is my chat app made with node js and angular.
-Private code at the moment, let's see how it spans out.
+Nothing fancy at the moment, let's see how it spans out.

+## Will update this later ##

 ### What is this repository for? ###